iamgautamy/Sign-Lanuage-Number-Recognition-Using-tensorflow-OpenCv/README.md

 tf.keras.layers.Dense(num_classes)

 # Accuracy and Confidence of Model
-Model shows an approx of 80% accuracy on both training and validation dataset And has mean confidence on faces over 80%
+Model shows an approx of 80% accuracy on both training and validation dataset And has mean confidence on of over 80%, But show significantly less accuracy of about 67% or less in some cases in real worl scenario.